jeanas/frescobaldi/docs/extending/configuration.md

-=== Configuring Extensions ===
+# Configuring Extensions

-{menu_preferences_extensions} provides an interface to configuring extensions, globally and per extension.
+{menu}`Edit -> Preferences -> Extensions` provides an interface to configuring extensions, globally and per extension.
 Note that most changes done here require a restart of Frescobaldi to take effect.

-= General Settings
+## General Settings

 The use of extensions can be deactivated globally.
 Without this checkbox checked only the extensions' meta information is accessed and no extension code loaded.